 The communications office assists college departments and units with their communications needs through editorial support, photography, graphic design consultation, web content management system training, social media training and support, and other capacity building.

 Members of the AAP community can download college, department, and unit logos, and access fonts, color palettes, and photo tips from the AAP Brand Guidelines webpage.

 AAP uses The Chicago Manual of Style, 17th edition.
 The full guide can be accessed online from anywhere on campus.
 The communications office distributes a shorter, college-specific Editorial Style Guide.
 For citation creation, we recommend Citefast; and for grammar and spell-check in the web interface, we recommend installing the Grammarly extension.

 AAP alumni, faculty, staff, and students can share news of conference presentations, exhibitions or installations, book or article publication, or press coverage by completing the AAP News Submission Form.
-Submissions will be considered for feature news stories, "In the News" briefs, or social media.
+Submissions will be considered for feature stories, "In the Media" summaries, and social media.

 Faculty Media Outreach Requests

 AAP faculty who have notable upcoming research, exhibitions, publications, or other projects can request a media outreach plan using the AAP Faculty Media Outreach Request Form.